 For the fiscal year, pro forma net income climbed to $552 million, which excludes an adjustment that reduced the retailer’s first quarter 2003 net income by $62 million.
 Pro forma net income increased 32 percent from 2002, excluding a non-recurring $29 million tax benefit in the first quarter of 2002.

-Revenue is expected to increase about 10 percent in the current fiscal first quarter and fiscal year.
+Revenue is expected to increase about 10 percent in the current fiscal first quarter and fiscal year, with North American retail comps reaching low single-digit increases.